dylanmaenpaa/today-i-learned/README.md

 ## Search Algorithms

 ### A*
 Extension of Dijkstra with the use of heuristics.
 Optimality on a tree if the heurisitic is admissible.
 Consitent heuristic is needed on a graph if reopening closed nodes is not allowed.
-Complexity O(b^d) where b is the branching factor and d is the depth.
+Worst case complexity O(b^d) where b is the branching factor and d is the depth, however a good heuristic will prune the nodes needed for the search.